datacite/docker-handle/readme.md

 # Docker version of a Handle Server

-This is a docker version of the handle server software at http://www.handle.net/ All information for how to use a handle server should be via the handle.net server documentation and support systems.
+This is a docker version of the handle server software at <http://www.handle.net/>
+All information for how to use a handle server should be via the handle.net server documentation and support systems.

 This is a docker image with an embedded configuration script that is run on docker start to load default settings from environment variables.

+## Starting

+Use Docker compose to start the server.

+    docker compose up

+For for overriding evn variables see [Environment variables in Compose](https://docs.docker.com/compose/environment-variables/).

 # Configuration

 Configuration follows the same rules as the main handle configuration however with environments, see official documentation for more detailed configuration details.

 | Config                        | Default       | Required  | Description